koralturkk/multiplayer_game_backend/README.md

     * Country
     * Bio
     * Image
-- Different users interact with eachother through their profiles.
+- Different users interact with each other through their profiles.
 - A profile can follow and being followed by other profiles
 - A profile can obtain points by playing the game.
 - Different profiles can be ranked on the leaderboard.
 Information about players ranking can be obtained optionally by country from the leaderboard.